 Smart agriculture, smart farmers, superfood

-During the last years, Thailand has been focusing on strengthening their economy with research and development, creativity, innovation and investment programs.
-Thailand 4.0 is the latest development model that the government aims to give way to pulling them out of the middle-income trap.
+During the last years, Thailand has been focusing on strengthening its economy with research and development, creativity, innovation, and investment programs.
+Thailand 4.0 is the latest development model that the government aims to give way to pull them out of the middle-income trap.

 One of the focusses of Thailand 4.0 is the agriculture sector to promote and strengthen its abundant resources both for local and international use.
 Agriculture 4.0 aims to increase yield per rai by reducing inefficiencies, water consumption, fertilizers insecticides, and other chemicals and harmful effects on soil, animals, and people.
 Thailand is the kitchen of the world.